cj-dfinity/examples-2/persistant-storage/README.md

 The example project requeres the following installed:

 - GitHub
-- Node.js
 - DFX

-GitHub and Node can be installed from various package managers.
+GitHub can be installed from various package managers.
 DFX can be installed following the instructions [here](https://smartcontracts.org/docs/quickstart/local-quickstart.html#download-and-install).

 ### Install
 Install the example dapp project: